khanaftaba1/Terraform_deploy/Readme.md

 # Infrastructure Deployment Guide

 This document outlines the steps to deploy and manage the infrastructure for the network and web server components.
-We will be using Terraform to provision and manage the infrastructure, and SSH for accessing the deployed instances.
+We will be using Terraform to provision and manage the infrastructure, and SSH for accessing the deployed instances apart from that we will be using ALB to access apace webserver which are deployed in the non production env.

 ## Prerequisites